Emergency Fund Calculator: Find Out Your Ideal Safety Net

 Dealing with an emergency, such as losing your job or unexpected car repair, is stressful enough.
-It’s even worse when you don’t have enough money to get you through that difficult time.
-A key move in smart personal finance is to build an emergency fund.
+It's even worse when you don't have enough money to overcome that difficult time.
+An essential move in intelligent personal finance is to build an emergency fund.

 It can save you from financial ruin and help alleviate some of the stress involved.

 Here's how you can build an emergency fund and how much money should be in your account.

 How Much to Keep in an Emergency Fund